FlashWan/Numerical-methods-undergraduate/docs/index.md

-This is a 2<sup>nd</sup> year undergraduate course for geoscientists taught by [Matthew Piggott](http://www.imperial.ac.uk/people/m.d.piggott)
+This is a 2<sup>nd</sup> year undergraduate course for geoscientists taught by [Matthew Piggott](http://www.imperial.ac.uk/people/m.d.piggott).
 It is designed to be a first introduction to numerical methods.
-The [Introduction to Programming for Geoscientists course](http://ggorman.github.io/Introduction-to-programming-for-geoscientists/) is a prerequisite to taking this course.
-You can always click on the [lecture series](http://matt-piggott.github.io/Numerical-methods-undergraduate/lecture_series/) to get a complete overview of the topics covered and lecture schedule.

-You will learn numerical methods by **doing**.
 Each lecture will cover:

-* theory underlying the numerical methods,
+* some introductory mathemtics/theory underlying the numerical methods
-* implementation exercises to help understand the theory,
+* implementation exercises to help understand the theory
-* programming exercises where you will use Python libraries to apply the methods.
+* programming exercises where we will implement algorithms from scratch ourselves
+* examples of how Python libraries can be used to apply the methods we cover

 ### Link to lectures

-For an up to date list of links to the lecture and associated material click here: [lecture series](http://matt-piggott.github.io/Numerical-methods-undergraduate/lecture_series/)
+For an up to date list of links to the lecture and associated material click here: [lecture series](http://matt-piggott.github.io/Numerical-methods-undergraduate/lecture_series/).

+### Python

+Your year 1 [Introduction to Programming for Geoscientists module](http://ggorman.github.io/Introduction-to-programming-for-geoscientists/) is a prerequisite to taking this course.
+Please refer back to this to remind yourself of introductory information on Python.

 ### Jupyer notebook

 The lectures notes are written in [Jupyter notebook](https://jupyter.org/).
 This is a web-based interactive computational environment where you can combine code execution, text, mathematics, plots and rich media into a single document.

-You can refer back to the [previous lecture series](http://ggorman.github.io/Introduction-to-programming-for-geoscientists/) for a reminder on how to get started with Jupyternotebook.
-In particular recall the introductory information given in [lecture 1](http://ggorman.github.io/Introduction-to-programming-for-geoscientists/lecture/notes/2018/10/18/Lecture1.html).
+You used these in previous modules, but for a reminder what to do see: [notebooks](http://matt-piggott.github.io/Numerical-methods-undergraduate/lecture_series/).

 ### Supplementary material